InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 -------------------

-This analysis is focused on understanding how long it takes for a developer in the inner source community to become a developer or a core reviewer.
+This analysis is focused on understanding how long it takes for a developer in the InnerSource community to become a developer or a core reviewer.
 Communities can be seen as *onions* where there are several layers.
 Those purely acting as end users.
 Those users that when they find a bug, this is reported to the community.
 Those that report the bug